matoous/newz/README.md

 * SEO, head optimization
 * cache all simple relationships
 * check that we save to redis only the things we need to save
-* repair buttons on mobile
-* change search input on mobile
 * ban user completely when he has too many bans

 ### Cool TODOSs